 Leave A Mark

 When I booked my hotel just down the road from Cherokee two days ago, I merely wanted easy access to U.S Highway 441 over the middle of Great Smoky Mountains National Park.
 Unfortunately, a downed tree or a mudslide or an oversized ice heave closed the road, so I opt to loop around the west side.
 So off I go in another direction – a route I’ve taken more often than not.
-I would twist along the Tail of The Dragon, cruise the Foothills Parkway, and accidentally stumble into a scene out of The Fugitive.
+I would twist along the Tail of The Dragon (see Tail of the Dragon from May 2021), cruise the Foothills Parkway, and accidentally stumble into a scene out of The Fugitive.
 I almost feel as if I didn’t really visit the National Park because I only take a short driving tour around the northwest edge.

 Curiously, the most north worthy scenery turns out to not be the water falling, but the places where the water already fell.
 Around the edge of Fontana Lake, boat docks hang limply where the water previously allowed them to float, and in the past, enhancing the waterfront views of the surrounding properties.
-The drought makes the scenery stark, like the empty reservoir I recall from Glendo State Park in Wyoming and the drying earth at Lake Owyhee State Park in Oregon.
+The drought makes the scenery stark, like the empty reservoir I recall from Glendo State Park (see State Parking from Janaury 2023) in Wyoming and the drying earth at Lake Owyhee State Park (see Dam, Girl! from August 2022) in Oregon.
 Waterfalls are simple reminders of the path the moisture takes as it finds the path of least resistance, drop by drop blending together to a collective precipice, whether great or simple.
 When the water appears to have fallen considerably over time, with no sign of its presence whatsoever, that leaves a far more noticeable mark.